Emerson Boozer: Early life

 Boozer was born in Augusta, Georgia on July 4, 1943.
-He attended at Lucy Craft Laney High School in Augusta, Georgia.
+He attended Lucy Craft Laney High School in Augusta, Georgia.
 In one football season at Laney, he scored 25 touchdowns and had 1,400 rushing yards.
 During football, he once passed out in the heat, and had to be hospitalized and given saline.
 The doctor told Boozer that if they had waited any longer to take him to the hospital Boozer would have died.

 Boozer's natural athletic ability came to the attention of football coaches at Laney High School.
 Despite his proven talent there, football scholarships were not widely offered to the black star.
 Boozer excelled as well at the college level, where he showed open field ability as a back as well as strength and intensity as a player that exceeded his 5 ft 11 in (1.8 m), 190-pound (86.2 m) size.

 Boozer played for Maryland State College from 1962 to 1965 as a halfback, originally under College Football Hall of Fame head coach Vernon "Skip" McCain, and then coach Roosevelt "Sandy" Gilliam.
 A two-time All-American, Boozer rushed for a school-record 2,537 yards and 22 touchdowns on 374 carries, an average of 6.8 yards per rush.
 He led the team in rushing and scoring each year he played.
 Over his four-year career, he had individual touchdown running plays of 96, 80, 77, 75, 70 and 51 yards.

 Boozer was a Central Intercollegiate Athletic Association (CIAA) All-Conference pick in 1964 and 1965.
 He graduated with an industrial arts degree.
 He was inducted into the College Hall of Fame in 2010, and the UMES Hall of Fame in 1982.

 He was college teammates with future Pro Football Hall of Fame player, and the first black head coach in modern NFL history, Art Shell, and his future Jets teammate Earl Christy.